FahimJadid/Numnum-react-refresher/02 - Episode Two/Readme.md

 - Parcel has a development server built in, which will automatically rebuild your app as you make changes.
 To start it, run the parcel CLI command : `npx parcel index.html`
 - So far, we’ve been running the parcel CLI directly, but it can be useful to create some scripts in your package.json file to make this easier.
 We'll also setup a script to build your app for production using the parcel build command.
 - Now let's add a script for build and development to our package.json to run parcel:
+- Now we can run `npm run start` to start the development server, and `npm run build` to build your app for production.
+- Install React and ReactDOM & remove the CDN links from index.html
+- Now we can import React and ReactDOM in our App.js file and use them to render our app, otherwise it will throw an error that React is not defined.
+- Add these imports to App.js:
+  `import React from "react";`
+  `import ReactDOM from "react-dom/client";`
+- Also Add the type="module" attribute to the `<script>` tag in index.html.

 ```sh
 - npm init or npm init --yes